wintermute-cell/voithos/README.md

 An SD-card has a very limited lifetime, especially when written to frequently.
 Using swap (particularly for hibernation) has a negative effect on SD-card lifetime.
 My recommendation would be to restrain from using swap, and to just be a little careful managing memory consumption.
 Should you choose to use swap anyway, see "Partition the disks" at https://wiki.archlinux.org/title/installation_guide.

 ### A note on hwclock
 The rpi3 doesnt have a hardware clock, don't bother with hwclock.
-YOu can get one with external components though.
+You can get one with external components though.

 ### Localization
 Edit ```/etc/locale.gen```, uncommenting your desired locale (remember the name of the locale, you'll need it in the next step).